backups-obsidian/backup-obsidian-2/100 study-notes/103 Golang/Go - Error Handling.md

 > - If somewhere up the call stack you recover from panic you don't have to worry about resources being left open.

 - We can also *recover from panic*.
-	- Our program crashes only if the main function panics.
+	- Our program crashes only if panic reaches the go runtime.
+	- Go runtime doesn't know how to deal with panic.
 - **Recover is only useful inside deferred functions**
 ```go
 func main () {